jellekralt/redis-cluster-tests/README.md

-Redis Cluster in Vagrant
+Redis Cluster Tests
 =====================

-*Configures a redis cluster in vagrant, with multi-machine setup*
+*A collection of tests that run on an (emulated) multi-dc Redis cluster setup*

-The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
+The cluster contains 6 Redis instances running with 3 master & 3 slaves, one slave for each master.
-The cluster is split over two virtual machines to simulate a dual datacenter setup, for split-brain testing
+The cluster is split over two virtual machines to simulate a dual datacenter setup, for testing brutal DC loss, and split-brain.

-It will allways run on the latest in the 3.0 branch of redis git repo (https://github.com/antirez/redis).
-To change this, change the git clone command inside `./build_redis.sh`.

-When redis 3.0 will be stable and released this repo will update to use master branch.
+## Tech
+* Vagrant, to boot up and provision the VMs
+* Redis (obviously)
+* Node.js, for running the tests

 ## Setup
 How to set up vagrant and start the cluster image.